AMReX-Codes/amrex/Docs/sphinx_documentation/source/GettingStarted.rst

       Hello world from AMReX version 17.05-30-g5775aed933c4-dirty

 If the compilation fails, you are referred to :ref:`Chap:BuildingAMReX` for more details on how to configure the build system.
-The command line argument ``amrex.v=1`` sets the AMReX verbosity level to 1 to print the number of MPI processes used.
+The *optional* command line argument ``amrex.v=1`` sets the AMReX verbosity level to 1 to print the number of MPI processes used.
 More details on how runtime parameters are handled can be found in